Google

 Factoring in acceptance testing

-As the productivity rate I assumed (4.2 hours/FP) includes past projects that also include bug fixes, this should be the entire development period, including bug fixes.
-For this team on previous projects, final acceptance testing has taken an average of 25 As an example, assume that the overall time for a previous project was 20 weeks.
-Looking back at that project after it was finished, I can see that a product was delivered for final acceptance testing at the 15-week mark (75 Getting back to our 18-week project, 75
+Regarding scheduling, for this team on previous projects, final acceptance testing has taken an average of 25% of the development time.
+As an example, assume that the overall time for a previous project was 20 weeks.
+Looking back at that project after it was finished, I can see that a product was delivered for final acceptance testing at the 15-week mark, or at the 75% mark of the project development time.
+Since this project is estimated to be 18 weeks, we can assume that the application will be ready for acceptance testing at roughly the 14-week mark (75% of 18 is 13.5, which I'll call 14 weeks).

 Exercise: A more conservative estimate